 Originally opened in 2010 off Hereford Road in Notting Hill, The Print Room rapidly made a name for itself as London's classiest fringe theatre: in no small part thanks to its major league co-founder, the director Lucy Bailey.
 She departed in 2012, and if the theatre has never quite recaptured the heights of her 'Uncle Vanya', it's remained an important venue with a reputation for punching above its weight and seasoning its theatre output with dance and visual art.
-In 2014 artistic director Anda Winters moved the venue to the Victorian Coronet cinema in Notting Hill Gate.
-The Print Room studio theatre and the Coronet's screen are to run together once the screen re-opens in 2015.
+In 2014 artistic director Anda Winters moved the venue to the gorgeous surrounds of the Victorian former Coronet cinema in Notting Hill Gate - under her reign, it's shown a growing interest in dance, international and multi-disciplinary work, as well as some markedly quirky decor.

 |Venue name:||Print Room|

 Notting Hill Gate

 |Transport:||Tube: Bayswater/Royal Oak|

 Pick a date

 American literary giant Don DeLillo's 'Love-Lies-Bleeding' is the story of an artist who makes colossal works in the desert, then is left paralysed after a second stroke, with his wife and son questioning when his life will end.
 This exploration of end-of-life...Drama Friday November 9 2018 - Saturday December 8 2018